trinker/sentimentr/README.md

 are more prone to error in the case of valence shifters.
-Jocker's [addressed these critiques](http://www.matthewjockers.net/2015/03/04/some-thoughts-on-annies-thoughts-about-syuzhet/) with regard to analyzing general sentiment in a piece of literature.
+Jocker's [addressed these critiques](http://www.matthewjockers.net/2015/03/04/some-thoughts-on-annies-thoughts-about-syuzhet/) explaining that the method is good with regard to analyzing general sentiment in a piece of literature.
 He points to the accuracy of the Stanford detection as well.
-In my own work I need better accuracy than a simple dictionary lookup that considers valence shifters yet retains the speed that Stanford's parser does not have.
+In my own work I need better accuracy than a simple dictionary lookup; something that considers valence shifters yet optimizes speed which the Stanford's parser does not.
 This leads to a trade off of speed vs. accuracy.
 The equation below describes the dictionary method of **sentimentr** that may give better results than a dictionary approach that does not consider valence shifters but will likely still be less accurate than Stanford's approach.
 Simply, **sentimentr** attempts to balance accuracy and speed.

 Table of Contents